CosmiQuantum/QICK_Qubit_LabSuite/README.md

 **Requirements.** These must have **no dependencies** on files elsewhere in `src/qicklab`.
 They can, however, have dependencies to other files within `src/qicklab/utils` (just be mindful of circular imports, which will cause errors).

 **Conventions.** File names should be indicative of what types of methods are contained in the file, and the methods should be logically grouped.

-#### `tests/`
-TBD... likely unit tests and test acquisition methods.
-These can be run to ensure that changes to the codebase do not change the expected output of various acquisition and analysis methods.
-The files here are subject to the same requirements and conventions as in `scripts/`

 ## Usage